Ordered Attention for Coherent Visual Storytelling: Introduction

 \section{Introduction}

 \textit{Visual Storytelling} (VST)~\cite{Park2015ExpressingAI,Huang2016VisualS} -- the task of generating a story based on a sequence of images -- goes beyond a basic understanding of visual scenes and can be applied in many real-world scenarios, \eg, to support the visually impaired.
 Moreover, VST reflects on the creative ability of intelligent systems.
 Although similar in concept to other cognitive tasks such as image captioning and visual question answering, VST differs as it requires to reason over a \emph{sequence} of images while simultaneously ensuring coherence across multiple generated sentences.
 To achieve this, VST methods need to address two major challenges: the first is visual and relates to grounding the story's text to the images.
 The second is linguistic and relates to the quality of the story.
-Both challenges can be described in terms of coherency: the story should be coherent by itself, and coherent with the images.
+Both challenges can be described in terms of coherency: the story should be coherent by itself, and consistent with the images.

 Prior research on VST started to address the aforementioned challenges.
-Early works expand captioning~\cite{Vinyals2014ShowAT,Xu2015ShowAA,Chen2015MindsEA}, focusing sentence generation mainly on the current image~\cite{GonzalezRico2018ContextualizeSA,Wang2019HierarchicalPE}.
-This limits the ability to incorporate complex semantic information, which is necessary for visual reasoning.
+Early works expand captioning~\cite{Vinyals2014ShowAT,Xu2015ShowAA,Chen2015MindsEA}, focusing sentence generation mainly on the current image.
+This limits the ability to create a narrative that includes consistent visual information.
 Prior work also makes limited use of temporal dependence and history, \eg, sentences that have already been generated are not used.
-Consequently, the output lacks narrative consistency and is prone to linguistic errors such as \emph{repetitiveness} and \emph{incoherence}~\cite{Modi2019TheSR}.
+Consequently, the output prone to linguistic errors such as \emph{repetitiveness}~\cite{Modi2019TheSR}.
 To mitigate these issues, later works strive to generate more meaningful stories via adversarial and reinforcement learning~\cite{Wang2018NoMA,Huang2018HierarchicallySR}, which remain delicate to train.

 Importantly, images are not independent.
 For example, if the first image in a sequence shows a protest, the model may want to focus on signs in later images.
 Conversely, if the last image shows a ring on a finger, then the model should pay attention to wedding-related objects and activities in the preceding images.
 This is important for VST because sentences are created per image but are part of a story.
 Hence, objects that the model is focusing on in one image should be conditioned on the selection in other images.